-As to BI tools, ways to add core-site.xml varies.Take DBeaver as an example.
-We can add files to DBeaver's classpath through its Global libraries preference.As Global libraries only accepts jar files, you should package core-site.xml into a jar file.
+As to BI tools, ways to add core-site.xml varies.
+Take DBeaver as an example.
+We can add files to DBeaver's class-path through its Global libraries preference.
+As Global libraries only accepts jar files, you should package core-site.xml into a jar file.

 '''

 $ jar -c -f core-site.jar core-site.xml

+(Command is identical on different OS platform)

 '''